onawinkandaprayer/wrkshp/presentations-topics-list.md

 ## 10. Rights of Members

-Help members understand the member's rights to open board meetings, business meeting participation, and proper process in the selection of local church officers.
+Understand member's rights to open board meetings, business meeting participation, and proper process in the selection of local church officers.

 ## 11. How the Church Works